 (Avinguda d’Artur Carbonell, 14 – 938 07 18 34)

 A modern vegetarian Indian restaurant that uses herbs and spices to great effect.
 Friendly staff, and an easy menu that shows vegan and vegetarian options in a nice space make this an excellent choice for couples and larger groups.

 (Carrer de Sant Pau, 36 – 931 22 29 48)

 An Indian restaurant with a great selection of curries, including a wide range of vegetarian options.
 Good value, good food, and good service.
 Good value and all meals are available to take away if you prefer.

-If you are after a drink, here are a few places to try.
+Here are a few places to try if you are after a drink.
 Some do serve a limited menu, but these are more places for a drink and a chat.

 (Carrer de les Parellades, 43 – 665 60 06 93)